newrelic/helm-charts/charts/nri-bundle/README.md

 ![Version: 4.5.0](https://img.shields.io/badge/Version-4.5.0-informational?style=flat-square)

-A chart groups together the individual charts for the New Relic Kubernetes solution for more comfortable deployment.
+A chart which groups together the individual charts for the New Relic Kubernetes solution for more comfortable deployment.

 **Homepage:** <https://github.com/newrelic/helm-charts>